-Girls’ LEAP’s vision is a world where all girls and nonbinary youth grow into powerful, capable adults realizing the power of their aspirations.
+Girls’ LEAP’s vision is a world where all girls and gender expansive youth grow into powerful, capable adults realizing the power of their aspirations.

-To disrupt the violence that surrounds all girls and nonbinary youth by amplifying their voices, emboldening their courage, and imparting critical life and self-defense skills so they can take on challenges with confidence.
+To disrupt the violence that surrounds all girls and gender expansive youth by amplifying their voices, emboldening their courage, and imparting critical life and self-defense skills so they can take on challenges with confidence.

 We believe in the extraordinary potential of young women

 We believe in choice, consent, and emotional resilience

 We create a culture that values girls and builds confidence

 We are accountable to the girls we serve and to their communities

 Girls’ LEAP began as a community response to a wave of assaults against women and girls in Cambridge in the 1990s.
 Determining that there were no resources available to protect young girls, two local women, Deborah Weaver and Peggy Barrett, co-founded Girls' LEAP.
 After extensive program research, our specialized & research-based curriculum was carefully constructed to meet the physical and socio-emotional needs of girls.